 - Add corned beef fat side up in the slow cooker.
 Add the carrots and potatoes around the sides.
-Sprinkle the spice packet that comes with the croned beef over top the corned beef.
-Pour in the Guinness and add water until the beef is fully submerged, althought the vegetables don't need to be in the liquid.
+Sprinkle the spice packet that comes with the corned beef over top the corned beef.
+Pour in the Guinness and add water until the beef is fully submerged, although the vegetables don't need to be in the liquid.

 - Cover and cook on LOW for 4-5 hours (or 2 hours before you are ready to eat) add the cabbage on top of the corned beef, carrots, and vegetables.
 Cover and cook 2 more hours.

 - Corned beef will be done when it reaches an internal tempertaure of 165º F. Slice or shread the beef for serving, serve along with the vegetables and I recommened serving with old-style/whole grain mustard.

 If the red potatoes seem large, cut them in half before adding to the slow cooker to make sure they get cooked all the way through.

 The corned beef can be either flat cut or point cut, see above post for differences.

 The corned beef can be anywhere between 3-4 pounds and still work successfully in a normal sized slow cooker, anything larger might have a hard time fitting in the crock with the vegetables.